 by Kim Magaraci Back In The Day, This Quiet Iowa Town Was A Mafia Mecca

+things to do in Sioux City, Iowa today, the town has a colorful – and somewhat dark – history that many people don’t know about.
 When Iowa passed an amendment to its constitution banning the manufacture, sale, and consumption of alcohol, the town of Sioux City rejected the order.
 Far away from the state capital and a town where liquor had always flowed freely, the leaders and business owners of the industrial town could not have cared less about the orders from Des Moines.
 The town, which had already gained the nickname “Little Chicago,” was quickly tangled up in a bit of a mafia mess.

 At first, the nickname was due to the meatpacking industry in town, but it quickly took on more meaning.

-There was little effort to hide the illegal saloons, and despite protests from people within the community, including preachers and clergy, Sioux City quickly gained a reputation as a drinking and gambling den.
+There was little effort to hide the illegal saloons, and despite protests from people within the community (including preachers and clergy), Sioux City quickly gained a reputation as a drinking and gambling den.
 Soon, it was known as "Little Chicago" not just for its industry, but due to the fact that corruption seeped into everyday life.

 The police were constantly trying to stay ahead of the bootleggers that had ties to the midwest mafia, and they did make several large busts.

-However, nothing could stop the momentum the city had gained, and nationwide, newspapers questioned whether the Devil, or God, ruled in this once sleepy Iowa town.
+However, nothing could stop the momentum the city had gained, and nationwide, newspapers questioned whether the Devil or God ruled in this once sleepy Iowa town.
 The Chicago House hotel on Lower Fourth was a place where city gangsters came to get away from the city - and rumor has it that Al Capone visited

 In 1885, the Reverend George Haddock became the minister of the First Methodist Episcopal Church.
 He preached vehemently against the consumption of alcohol.

 He had a habit of investigating saloons that were said to be serving liqour, and this cost him his life.
 In 1886, Haddock set out to check on a speakeasy.
 On his way home, he was approached by two men.
 One grabbed him, and the other shot.
-He died at 4th and Water Streets.
+He died at the intersection of 4th and Water Streets.

-Both of the suspects faced trial - one was acquitted, and the other had his four year long sentence suspended by the Governor after just three months.
+Both of the suspects faced trial - one was acquitted, and the other had his four-year-long sentence suspended by the governor after just three months.

 Meanwhile, just across the river in Dakota City, another mafia war was unfolding.